A guide to the best places to visit from Luxembourg City when looking for day trips

 Saarburg even boasts a castle which is well worth a visit as well and the town is known for the cultivation of Riesling grapes.

-How to get there: The best way to get to Saarburg from Luxembourg is by renting a car. – Get your cheapest car rental deal here
+How to get there: The best way to get to Saarburg from Luxembourg is by renting a car. – Get the cheapest car rental deal here

 I am convinced that Koblenz will be the perfect choice for you!
 It is one of the most wonderful European cities near Luxembourg to visit!

-Koblenz is located on the confluence of the Rhine and Mosel river and holds plenty of leisure options to surprise visitors around the year.
+Koblenz is located where the Rhine and Mosel rivers meet, and it offers plenty of leisure options to surprise visitors throughout the year.

 Obviously there is its imposing Ehrenbreitstein fortress towering above the town.